vseryakov/backendjs/README.md

 - `pg` - PostgreSQL database access
 - `argon2` or `bcrypt` - for user password hashing
 - `mmmagic` - file detection in uploads, only used when `allow` is passed to the `api.putFile`
-- `consolidate` - for API templating, disabled by default
 - `redis` - for Redis queue and cache driver
 - `unix-dgram` - for syslog on Linux to use local syslog
 - `bkjs-sqlite` - to use SQLite database driver